 Ad buying is now driven by automated demand-side platforms (DSPs), which purchase impressions in real time instead of pre-negotiated time slots.
 This automation gives brands flexibility to test different creatives, analyze viewer responses instantly, and refine messaging continuously.

 The creative process now merges storytelling with analytics, data insights guide tone, visuals, and timing.
-As a result, OLV TV campaigns achieve both emotional resonance and measurable marketing efficiency.
+As a result, OLV TV campaigns achieve both emotional resonance and measurable olv in marketing efficiency.

 Programmatic Targeting and Delivery in OLV Campaigns